Daeik/obsidian-nomnoml-diagram/README.md

 ## Drawing a nomnoml diagram

 To draw a nomnoml diagram inside of a note, you can simply use fenced code block syntax with `nomnoml` keyword.
+(Or use *[Nomnoml Diagram: New Diagram]* command to insert auto-generated fenced code block)

     ```nomnoml
     [Example] -> [Diagram]